This tutorial will help you set up and interpret a Principal Component Analysis (PCA) in Excel using the XLSTAT software.

 Selecting the data

-Once XLSTAT is activated, select the XLSTAT / Analyzing data / Principal components analysis command, or click on the corresponding button of the Analyzing Data toolbar (see below).
+Once XLSTAT is activated, select the XLSTAT / Analyzing data / Principal components analysis command (see below).

 The Principal Component Analysis dialog box will appear.